-Starting every day at 2:45 am, Christofi has always been passionate about his work as a finance consultant, making sure he helps his clients create profitable investment portfolios while simultaneously growing his own.
+Starting every day at 2:45 am, Christofi has always been passionate about his work as a money and finance consultant, making sure he helps his clients create profitable investment portfolios while simultaneously growing his own.

 Listen to this episode of Property Investory to learn how Christofi converted his hard-working habits into monetary success, the details to both his best and worst investing moments, and how property investment provides him with the security he needs to provide for his family.